www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/webhooks/_job_post_deleted.md

 ## Job Post deleted

 This web hook fires when a job post is deleted.
-This occurs when the delete link is clicked after a job post is made not live.
+This occurs when the delete link is clicked on a job post.
+Only job posts that are not live may be deleted.
 This will not fire if a job itself is deleted; a job being deleted implies all of its posts have been deleted with them.

 ```json
 {